Maple Leaf 42

-The Maple Leaf 42 is a Canadian sailboat that was designed by Stan Huntingford as a cruiser and first built in 1976.
+The Maple Leaf 42 is a Canadian sailboat that was designed by Stan Huntingford as a cruiser and first built in 1974.

 Production

-The design was built by Cooper Enterprises in Port Coquitlam, British Columbia, starting in 1976, but the company went out of business in 1990 and it is now out of production.
+The design was built by Svend's Yachts Ltd based in North Vancouver, British Columbia, starting in 1974, but the company went out of business in 1990 and it is now out of production.

 Design

 The Maple Leaf 42 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a plumb transom, a skeg-mounted rudder controlled by a wheel and a fixed fin keel.
 It displaces 24000 lb and carries 9000 lb of ballast.

 The boat has a draft of 6.00 ft with the standard keel.

 The design has a hull speed of 7.93 kn.